dearimgui/dear_bindings/docs/Readme.md

 # Recent changes

+* v0.12 adds support for setting certain `PlatformIO` callbacks in the docking branch that were previously not usable from C due to their return types.
+See the `PlatformIO callbacks` section below for full details.
 * v0.11 introduces a small-but-significant breaking change as the output file names are now `dcimgui` instead of `cimgui` (to disambiguate in cases where people are using multiple binding generators)
 * v0.10 adds (somewhat experimental) support for comverting `imgui_internal.h`.
 * v0.08 adds structure default values to metadata, and fixes a few bugs.
 * v0.07 adds some new metadata elements, new examples and fixes a number of bugs (especially around metadata and backends).
 * v0.06 fixes a small issue with ImGui v1.90.0 WIP where `ListBox()` and `ComboBox()` have deprecated variants that cause name clashes.
 Those variants are now renamed to `ImGui_ListBoxObsolete()` and `ImGui_ComboBoxObsolete()` respectively.
-* v0.05 introduced significantly enhanced type information in the JSON output, and experimental support for generating bindings for ImGui backends
+* v0.05 introduced significantly enhanced type information in the JSON output, and experimental support for generating bindings for ImGui backends.
-  * Note that there are a number of small changes in the JSON format related to this that will require modification to code that consumes the JSON files - search [Changelog.txt](Changelog.txt) for `BREAKING CHANGE` for full details
+  * Note that there are a number of small changes in the JSON format related to this that will require modification to code that consumes the JSON files - search [Changelog.txt](Changelog.txt) for `BREAKING CHANGE` for full details.
-* v0.04 introduced a number of bugfixes and other tweaks
+* v0.04 introduced a number of bugfixes and other tweaks.

 You can see a full list of recent changes [here](Changelog.txt).